mohlman3/drag-menu/README.md

 API Documentation:
 ==================
 function dragMenu(handle, content, options):
 The constructor.
 Invoke this on the menu dom element.
 Parameters:
-			handle:		Either the jQuery selector for the handle that will be used to drag the menu out, or an actual dom or jQuery
+- handle:		Either the jQuery selector for the handle that will be used to drag the menu out, or an actual dom or jQuery
 				object that represents it.
-			content:	Either the jQuery selector for the content that will be dragged away to reveal the menu, or an actual dom or jQuery object that represents it.
+- content:	Either the jQuery selector for the content that will be dragged away to reveal the menu, or an actual dom or jQuery object that represents it.
-			options:	Additional options, see "Additional Options" section above.
+- options:	Additional options, see "Additional Options" section above.
+Example:
+	jQuery("#menu-id").dragMenu("#drag-handle-id", "#content-element-id");

 function openMenu():
 Opens the menu.
 Note: menuVisible will NOT fire when this method is invoked to open the menu.
+Example:
-		Example: jQuery("#id").dragMenu("#handle", "#content").openMenu();
+	jQuery("#id").dragMenu("#handle", "#content").openMenu();

 function closeMenu():
 Closes the menu.
-Note: menuHidden will NOT fire when this method is invoked to open the menu.
+Note: menuHidden will NOT fire when this method is invoked to close the menu.
+Example:
-		Example: jQuery("#id").dragMenu("#handle", "#content").closeMenu();
+	jQuery("#id").dragMenu("#handle", "#content").closeMenu();

 License: